fkahraman/WordLS/README.md

 ### Tech
 ----
-In terms of performance, SVM, RF, KNN and ANN techniques have been tested and the two most successful methods have been identified as RF and ANN.(Ann model is going upload later)
+In terms of performance, SVM, RF, KNN, ANN and Mixed Model(CNN + RNN) techniques have been tested and the two most successful methods have been identified as RF and Mixed Model.

 * [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) - Machine learning method powered by Extremely Random Forests
 * [Artificial Neaural Network](https://scikit-learn.org/stable/modules/neural_networks_supervised.html) - Simple and powerfull deep learning teqnique
+* [Support Vector Machine](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) - Machine learning method for classification and regression
+* [K Nearest Neighborhood](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html) - Although the knn approach is an unsupervised method, in some cases we can use the cluster function as a classification.
+Of course, its performance is quite low compared to classification methods.
+* [Mixed Model(CNN + RNN)](https://keras.io/api/layers/) - It is a deep learning library where tensorflow works in the background.

 ### Installation Library
 ----